neallang/wordle/README.md

 2. Another note to leave is that we wrote a few tests that were specifically designed to fail.
 However, we noticed on the instructions that all tests should be passing when run, so we commented these out and left a note that these tests were designed to fail.
 Thank you!

+3. Our commit history may look quite lopsided, but the two of us worked on the entire assignment together.
+We worked on Neal's computer for part 1 and Danny's computer for parts 2 & 3.
+Thank you!

+4. Final assumption: no need to build a .jar file as this was nowhere on the instruction document.
+Thank you!